PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/luigi/4/answer-0-1-2-3(3).md

-To fix the bug, you can modify the `copy` method in the `S3CopyToTable` class as follows:
+To fix the bug, you can modify the `copy` function in the `S3CopyToTable` class.
+Here's the modified code:

 ```python
 def copy(self, cursor, f):